auckan/FooCoding/README.md

-# FooCoding FullStack Web Development Program - This repository include for assignments and homeworks during the program.
+# FooCoding FullStack Web Development Program - This repository include assignments and homeworks for the FooCoding program.